lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/primitive_functions/README.md

 - entropy_cond3 is a dictionary call up function for cached condtional entropies
 - entropy_joint is the joint entropy, which may consequently be used to construct conditional entropies as can be found in the conditional functions.
-- MI and mutual_info are BOTH the same mutual information function, but implemented in slightly different ways.
-I cannot remember the order but the second one I made was faster.
-I will test this when I get access to matlab.